Sometimes when students asked how old I was

 fetal distress

-try to sign the release with your wrong hand because we put the pen in your right and IV in your left
+please sign this release with your right hand because we put the pen on your wrong side

 emergency Cesarean